qgis/QGIS-Documentation/source/docs/training_manual/map_composer/map_composer.rst

 * To insert a scalebar in the header click on |addScalebar| :sup:`Adds a new Scale Bar to the layout` and place it in the rectangle above the north arrow.
-In :guilabel:`Map` under the :guilabel:`Main Properties` choose your ``main map(Map 0)``. which we created before.
+In :guilabel:`Map` under the :guilabel:`Main Properties` choose your ``main map(Map 0)``.
   This means that the scale changes automatically according to the extent you choose in the QGIS main canvas.
 Choose the :guilabel:`Style` ``Numeric``.
 This means that we insert a simple scale without a scalebar.
 The scale still needs a position and size.
 For x enter ``@layout_pagewidth - @rg_layout_margin - 68.25``, for y enter ``@rg_layout_margin + 6.5``, for Width enter ``28,639`` and for Height ``13,100``.
 The ``Reference point``